EthanJWright/ergodox/README.md

 ```
 ./left.sh
 ```
+4. Put your RIGHT keyboard into FLASH mode by pressing the button on the back
-4. Run the script to install your RIGHT keymap
+5. Run the script to install your RIGHT keymap
 ```
 ./right.sh
 ```